-- First Coast Arts Market: July 7th, 2019 This monthly market happens the 1st Sunday of every month from Noon - 4:00 pm.
-The event is held at Things Very Special in San Marco located at 5816 Saint Augustine Road Jacksonville FL.
+- First Coast Arts Market: Sept 1st, 2019 This monthly market happens the 1st Sunday of every month from Noon - 4:00 pm.
+The event is held at Jax Antique Market in San Marco located at 5816 Saint Augustine Road Jacksonville FL.
+(Tentative)

 December 2013 I was a single mom, alcoholic, working at a morally conflicting job, and just generally unhappy with where I found myself in life.
 I had struggled with my alcoholism for years, struggled with my finances, struggled with parenting by myself...
 I was tired.

 On Christmas Eve I found myself in an AA meeting, and made the decision to get sober and stop struggling all the time.
 7 months into my journey of sobriety I found the struggle to be a bit less.
 Of course I was still at the job I hated, still doing the mom thing alone, but life didn't seem so bleak.

 And then I met my husband.
 He was the one who got me interested in pyrography (wood burning) as a way to fill up the "free time" I suddenly had an abundance of.
 Little did I know that it was going to become a full blown obsession.

 I was working full time in mortgage banking, and like a lot of people I was simply going through the daily motions to collect my paycheck.
 I was not happy at all with where I found myself... drained, morally conflicted, and burnt out.
 I would be at work thinking of nothing but going home and starting on another burning, going to buy wood, or what design I wanted to try next.
 I remember telling everyone that I wished I could just quit my job and burn full time instead...

 Well like the old saying goes "Be careful what you wish for because you just might get it"...